aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-hyperlinks/_index.md

 weight: 20
 url: /php-java/manage-hyperlinks/
 keywords: "PowerPoint Hyperlink, text hyperlink, slide hyperlink, shape hyperlink, image hyperlink, video hyperlink, Java"
-description: "How to add hyperlink to a PowerPoint Presentation in Java"
+description: "How to add hyperlink to a PowerPoint Presentation "
 ---

 A hyperlink is a reference to an object or data or a place in something.
 These are common hyperlinks in PowerPoint Presentations: